MarkKasidit/data_pipeline_with_Airflow/README.md

 ## Setup Apache Airflow with Docker
 <ol>
   <li><strong>Download docker-compose.yaml</strong></li>
-    <p> The provided file is the version used in the project.
+    <p> The provided file is the version used in the project which already changed the image.
+To use it, you have to build the Docker Image as mentioned in optional step.
 If you want to build from scratch, you can run the script below: </p>

     curl -LfO https://airflow.apache.org/docs/apache-airflow/2.5.1/docker-compose.yaml